 I have strong feelings about this one as an artist.

-I spend a lot of time on Instagram, (way too much time…) and through my scrolling I get quite a few promotions pop up from budding art accounts.
+I spend a lot of time on Instagram, (way too much time…) and through my scrolling I get quite a few paid promotions pop up from budding art accounts.
 I’m a curious person, so I poke around their profiles to see what they are working with.
-Most of the time, these accounts shouldn’t be paying for ads, because if you are trying to sell your art and your ad pops up in MY feed you are definitely marketing to the wrong people.
+Most of the time, these accounts shouldn’t be paying for any promotions or ads, because if you are trying to sell your art and your ad pops up in MY feed you are definitely marketing to the wrong people.
 Your money is wasted.
 Not because I don’t love your art, but because it’s like Starbucks advertising to Caribou employees.

 Since I don’t want to be that dick that offers unsolicited advice to the artists paying for promotions, I chose to write this blog instead.
 Basically, promotions can get you new eyes on your art, but it’s important to be strategic and plan your ads with a call to action in mind.